-- Describe a time when the apprentice has taken particular reference to customer needs / requirements and implemented effective service processes which meet customer expectations and uphold the values and behaviours expected in the customer facing role, including details of the customer(s) requirements and the apprentice's contribution in as much detail as possible - Explain how the apprentice's actions and behaviours addressed the customer'(s) requirements and resultant impact on customer's perception of the brand, including any recommendations apprentices would make for future consideration by the organisation
+• • Employer formal observation of apprentice experience 2 - Customer Describe a time when the apprentice has taken particular reference to customer needs / requirements and implemented effective service processes which meet customer expectations and uphold the values and behaviours expected in the customer facing role, including details of the customer(s) requirements and the apprentice's contribution in as much detail as possible Explain how the apprentice's actions and behaviours addressed the customer'(s) requirements and resultant impact on customer's perception of the brand, including any recommendations apprentices would make for future consideration by the organisation

 Employer formal observation of apprentice experience 3 - Self

-• Describe how you have observed the apprentice identify and implement selfdevelopment.
+Describe how you have observed the apprentice identify and implement self-development.
 This may include reflection of the apprentice over time to reflect the required time to develop themselves.
-This should include:

-cludes specific development of knowledge, skills ional and regulatory updates.
+This should include: Continuous development of self includes specific development of knowledge, skills and behaviours as well as in operational and regulatory updates.

+Employer:

-Title
+Name Title

-,

-orm.)
+(Electronic signatures may be used on this form.)

+Signature Date

-Date
+Signature Date

-1
+End-Point Assessor:

-Signature
+Name Signature

+Date of End-Point Assessment